I Ching: Modern

 After the 1911 Revolution, the I Ching lost its significance in political philosophy, but it maintained cultural influence as one of China's most ancient texts.
 Chinese writers offered parallels between the I Ching and subjects such as linear algebra and logic in computer science, aiming to demonstrate that ancient Chinese cosmology had anticipated Western discoveries.
 The sinologist Joseph Needham took the opposite opinion, arguing that the I Ching had actually impeded scientific development by incorporating all physical knowledge into its metaphysics.
-However, with the advent of quantum mechanics, physicist Niels Bohr credited the yin and yang symbolism for providing inspiration of his Copenhagen interpretation of the new field, which disproved principles from older Western classical mechanics.
+However, with the advent of quantum mechanics, physicist Niels Bohr credited the yin and yang symbolism for providing inspiration of his Copenhagen interpretation of the new field, which held that the quantum mechanics disproved principles from older Western classical mechanics.
 The principle of complementarity heavily used concepts from the I Ching as mentioned in his writings.
 The psychologist Carl Jung took interest in the possible universal nature of the imagery of the I Ching, and he introduced an influential German translation by Richard Wilhelm by discussing his theories of archetypes and synchronicity.
 Jung wrote, "Even to the most biased eye, it is obvious that this book represents one long admonition to careful scrutiny of one's own character, attitude, and motives."
 The book had a notable impact on the 1960s counterculture and on 20th century cultural figures such as Philip K. Dick, John Cage, Jorge Luis Borges, Terence McKenna and Hermann Hesse.
 Joni Mitchell references the six yang hexagram in "Amelia", a song on the album Hejira, where she describes the image of "...six jet planes leaving six white vapor trails across the bleak terrain...".
 Country Joe and the Fish’s 1967 single “Not So Sweet Martha Lorraine,” from their first album Electric Music for the Mind and Body, describes how its protagonist “reads us stories out of the I Ching.”
 The I Ching directly inspired the songs “Chapter 24” by Pink Floyd (1967), whose lyrics consist of quotations from the Wilhelm/Baynes text and commentary that record a full divinatory reading, and "While My Guitar Gently Weeps" by The Beatles (1968).

 The modern period also brought a new level of skepticism and rigor to I Ching scholarship.
 Li Jingchi spent several decades producing a new interpretation of the text, which was published posthumously in 1978.
 Modern data scientists including Alex Liu proposed to represent and develop I Ching methods with data science 4E framework and latent variable approaches for a more rigorous representation and interpretation of I Ching.
 Gao Heng, an expert in pre-Qin China, re-investigated its use as a Zhou dynasty oracle.
 Edward Shaughnessy proposed a new dating for the various strata of the text.
 New archaeological discoveries have enabled a deeper level of insight into how the text was used in the centuries before the Qin dynasty.
 Proponents of newly reconstructed Western Zhou readings, which often differ greatly from traditional readings of the text, are sometimes called the "modernist school".